 The Ahmanson Foundation

-The Ahmanson Foundation has supported Pepperdine students and the University since 1969 in a variety of areas, including the performing arts, the Natural Sciences Division, scholarships and the School of Law.
-Since 2013, the foundation has supported student veterans at Pepperdine University through the Ahmanson Veteran Scholarship Initiative. http://www.pepperdine.edu/registrar/veterans/
+The Ahmanson Foundation has supported Pepperdine students and the University since 1969 in a variety of areas, including the performing arts, the Natural Sciences Division, scholarships and the Caruso School of Law.
+Since 2013, the foundation has supported student veterans at Pepperdine University through the Ahmanson Veteran Scholarship Initiative. https://www.pepperdine.edu/veterans/

 Bertha and John Garabedian Charitable Foundation